How to care for your parents and your kids

 Coping with this challenge: Understand the signs

-There are 850,000 people with dementia in the UK, and that’s set to rise to over one million by 2025 .
+There are 850,000 people with dementia in the UK, and that’s projected to rise to 1.6 million by 20402.
 The condition is one of the biggest challenges that families with older relatives are likely to face, so it’s important to understand the signs:

 - Memory loss